 The hotel's Christmas tree from 2010 cost over $11 million to decorate.
 Yes, you read that correctly.
 It was covered in diamonds and precious gems from a local jeweler for a total of 181 pieces of expensive jewelry.

-A few days after the tree was unveiled, the hotel tried to distance themselves from the ostentatious display of wealth, claiming that their lobby was simply "a venue for exhibiting the tree" and that the jeweler had decorated the tree at no cost.
-But Emirates Palace is no stranger to wealth.
-The hotel was home to the first gold vending machine.
+A few days after the tree was unveiled, the hotel tried to distance itself from the ostentatious display of wealth, claiming that its lobby was simply "a venue for exhibiting the tree" and that the jeweler had decorated the tree at no cost.
+But Emirates Palace is no stranger to wealth; the hotel was home to the first gold vending machine.

 The "Charlie Brown" Christmas tree is absolutely, undeniably iconic.